 The authority does not have its own post-retirement health plan but makes contributions to the Commonwealth's cost-sharing multiemployer post-employment healthcare plan.
 In FY 2015, MSCBA and the state universities recognized net pension liabilities with the implementation of GASB 68.
-The MSCBA recognized a modest \$3.3 million net pension liability on its balance sheet at FYE 2016.
+The MSCBA recognized a modest \$3.6 million net pension liability on its balance sheet at fiscal end 2017.